Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-The first set of composition factors has pressure $-3$, so fixes a line on $\Vmin$ by Lemma \ref{lem:pressure}.
-In the second case we switch to $L(G)$, on which $H$ acts with composition factors
+The first set of composition factors has pressure $-3$, so in this case $H$ stabilizes a line on $M(E_6)$ by Lemma \ref{lem:pressure}.
+In the second case we switch to $L(E_6)$ (see (\ref{li:strata}) from Chapter \ref{ch:strategy}), on which $H$ acts with composition factors

-In either case, we see that $H$ fixes a line on $L(G)$, as needed.
-The third set of composition factors has pressure $0$, so might only fix a hyperplane on $\Vmin$.
-However, the only indecomposable modules with a trivial composition factor but no trivial submodule are submodules of $P(3)=3/1,3/3$, so in order not to fix a line, $\Vmin\downarrow_H$ must be
+In either case, we see that $H$ stabilizes a line on $L(E_6)$, as needed.
+The third set of composition factors has pressure $0$, so might only stabilize a hyperplane on $M(E_6)$.
+However, the only indecomposable modules with a trivial composition factor but no trivial submodule are submodules of $P(3)=3/1,3/3$, so in order not to stabilize a line, $M(E_6)\downarrow_H$ must be

-on which $u$ acts as $5^3,4^3$, but this does not appear on \cite[Table 5]{lawther1995}, so $H$ does indeed fix a line (and hyperplane) on $\Vmin$.
+on which $u$ acts as $5^3,4^3$, but this does not appear on \cite[Table 5]{lawther1995}, so $H$ does indeed stabilize a line (and hyperplane) on $M(E_6)$.